tudormiu/proiect-poo/README.md

 You can move the player using the 'w', 'a', 's', 'd' keys.
 The player can move only one square at a time.

+In this stage of the project, inputs can be given using the "tastatura.txt" file.

 ### Current state of the project:

 The player can move around the board.
 Collisions with walls and